oogles/jog/docs/topics/output.rst

 :class:`Styler` instances, whether the default ones or when using a custom subclass, will automatically detect when the output stream doesn't support styling and silently ignore it.
 This allows a common API to be used regardless of the nature of the output stream being written to.
 Examples of such streams include command line environments that don't support ANSI graphics codes, or when redirecting output to a file.

-However, for class-based tasks, the ``--no-color`` :ref:`default command line argument <class_tasks_default_args>` can be used to *force* styling to be ignored and all output be in plain text.
+However, the ``--no-color`` default command line argument available to function-based and class-based tasks can be used to *force* styling to be ignored and all output be in plain text.
 The default ``Styler`` instances respect this argument automatically, but if creating an instance manually (e.g. when using a custom subclass), you have the responsibility of making the styler aware of this preference.
 This is done using the ``no_color`` argument to the :class:`Styler` constructor.
 You may have noticed it used in the above example of using a custom styler in a class-based task:

 .. code-block:: python